McMaster-University-Library/Digital-Archive-Tools/BulkTools/readme.md

 		* In cases where the function finds ingested GCP/README/ISO19115 files in the Digital Archive, it attempts to move these items out of /ToIngest_Georef/Queued/ to /Ingested/
 		* When GCP/README/ISO19115 files are not found in the Digital Archive (but TIFF and MODS files are present), the function attempts to copy GCPs files (from /GCP), ISO19115 files (from /ISO19115), and README files (from /README) to the /ToIngest_Georef/ folder.
 			* If no README file is found, the function calls *DA_make_readme.m* to create the readme file.
-		* All files added to /ToIngest_Georef/ should be copied to the /GCP/ folder of the remote machine (dcs.lib.mcmaster.ca).
+		* All files added to /ToIngest_Georef/ should be copied to the approapriate folder (/GCP, /ISO19115, /README) in the /GCP/subdirectory of the remote machine (dcs.lib.mcmaster.ca).
 These will be processed every weeknight at 6pm.
 Once files are copied, the files in /ToIngest_Georef/ should be manually moved to /ToIngest_Georef/Queued/.

 The following functions take metadata structured in a spreadsheet and prepares them for ingest into the Digital Archive.